Joseph Kent: Politics

 Turning to politics, Joseph was elected to the United States Congress in 1810 taking his seat on March 4, 1811, and served several years until March 3, 1815.
 Though a Federalist, opposing War with Great Britain, he voted with the Republican party in declaring War.
 He was a Presidential Elector in 1816, casting his vote for James Monroe (1758–1831).
 He later broke with the Federalist party and by the time of the next election he was a Democratic-Republican, in which he was elected to another term in the House of Representatives from March 4, 1819, until he resigned on January 6, 1826.
 In his second tenure in Congress, Kent continued as chairman of the Committee on the District of Columbia.

 Governor of Maryland

 Joseph was elected Governor of Maryland in 1826.
 The primary goal of Kent's administration as governor was to work toward internal improvements.
 He was in support of improving internal transportation, including expanding the Chesapeake and Ohio Canal and the Baltimore and Ohio Railroad.
-The immense cost of these projects, however, were never fully repudiated until several decades after Kent's administration, and placed the state under immense financial burden for many years aftwards.
+The immense cost of these projects, however, were never fully repudiated until several decades after Kent's administration, and placed the state under immense financial burden for many years afterwards.

 Other areas of interest for Kent included prison reform, separating presidential voting into districts, and for increased funding for schools and colleges.
 He also sought to improve the maintenance of the state's records, "so indispensably necessary to its correct history" as he said.